BM1880-BIRD/bm1880-ai-demo-program/darknet-yolov2-object-classification-v2/README.md

 ```
 now, you can copy this folder darknet-yolov2-object-classification-v2 to the rootfs of EDB or NNM if the demo code build succesfully

-and the in the linux shell of EDB or NNM, you can run this demo program by following commands:
+and then, you can run this demo program by following commands in the linux shell of EDB or NNM:
 ```bash
 $ cd /system/data && ./load_driver.sh
 $ ldconfig